sympy/sympy/doc/src/explanation/solve_output.rst

     {x: log(y)}

-4. A list of tuples, each giving a set of values for the symbols in the order they were given - this is the result when more than one symbol was given in a well defined order and either an expression was passed or a list of expressions with at least one not being linear/monotonic.
+4. A list of tuples, each giving a set of values for the symbols in the order they were given, is given when more than one symbol was given in a well defined order and either an expression was passed or a list of expressions with at least one being linear/monotonic:

     >>> solve(x - 1, x, y)
     [(1, y)]